harryzcy/artifact-store/README.md

 ```

 Note: the docker image uses `nonroot` user (UID and GID: 65532) by default,
 so when mounting persistent volume, the permission need to be set accordingly.
+For more details, please refer to [docs/deployment.md](docs/deployment.md).

 ## Runtime Environment Variables